-lifetime benefit, but the distribution is much skewed because the number of benefit years rises by only 1.6 years in the lowest decile and by 5.7 years in the 10th decile.
-17 The influence of this increase in differential mortality is more evident in the top panel of figure 2, which shows the widening gap in lifetime benefit between the two birth cohorts at higher deciles of the earnings distribution.
+For men, the number of benefit years is projected to rise from 18.5 to 22.4 years between the 1920 and 1940 birth cohorts.
+That translates into a 21.5 percent increase in the average lifetime benefit, but the distribution is much skewed because the number of benefit years rises by only 1.6 years in the lowest decile and by 5.7 years in the 10th decile.
+17 The influence of this increase in differential mortality is more evident in the top panel of Figure 2, which shows the widening gap in lifetime benefits between the two birth cohorts at higher deciles of the earnings distribution.

 For women, life expectancy is rising by much smaller amounts than for men, although the level remains higher.
-The average increase in benefit years is only 0.6 years and it is expected to decline for the lowest 4 quintiles of the earnings distribution (Table 7).
+The average increase in benefit years is only 0.6 years, and it is expected to decline for the lowest four quintiles of the earnings distribution (table 7).
 As a result the mortality analysis for women indicates very large changes in differential mortality.
 Thus, there is a large rotation of the distribution of lifetime benefits for women.
 The average benefit increases by only 3 percent, but the gain is 24 percent in the 10th quintile and a loss of 10 percent in the 1st.